Home remedies for cold & flu symptoms

 Chicken noodle soup works for several reasons.
 First, the steam from the broth alleviates congestion in your sinuses and chest.
 Second, the soup contains well-balanced nutrition, including carbohydrates, vegetables, hydration, and protein.
 And third, chicken contains cysteine, an amino acid that helps break down mucus quickly.

-We're Here to Help.
+We're here to help.

-At GoHealth Urgent Care, we’re here seven days a week to keep you and your family as healthy as possible during this cold and flu season.
+At Urgent Care, we’re here seven days a week to keep you and your family as healthy as possible during this cold and flu season.
 Save your spot at a nearby center or schedule a Virtual Visit.

 Sources: